-Beware though !
+Beware though!
 There are been some (although rare) complaints that the bus didn’t show up despite people waiting there for 20 minutes in Saint-Emilion.
-It is an extremly rare occurence but can feel like you are stranded there.
-Do not worry : if that’s the case, you will still have the fallback solution of taking the train, the subject of the next part our article.
+It is an extremely rare occurrence but can feel like you are stranded there.
+Do not worry: if that’s the case, you will still have the fallback solution of taking the train, the subject of the next part of our article.

-- Cheapest option by far of this list
+- The cheapest option by far on this list

-- You don’t have to drive, and the bus are confortable
+- You don’t have to drive, and the bus are comfortable

 - Sometimes, the bus doesn’t come

-- Can get stuck in traffic anywhere (speially when getting in Bordeaux with the 6pm bus)
+- Can get stuck in traffic anywhere (especially when getting to Bordeaux with the 6 pm bus)

 Get to Saint Emilion by Train

-You can book ticket on this (very impractical) website : SNCF Connect
+You can book a ticket on this (very impractical) website: SNCF Connect

-Tip: The price of the ticket for the train is 10€ online, but the price goes up by 50% if you buy it in the train.
-And buy a two-way ticket if you are going back to Bordeaux as there is no ticket selling machine at the Saint-Emilion station.
+Tip: The price of the ticket for the train is 10€ online, but the price goes up by 50% if you buy it on the train.
+And buy a two-way ticket if you are going back to Bordeaux as there is no ticket-selling machine at the Saint-Emilion station.

 Tip: Make sure there are no strikes.
 This one can sound a bit strange, but you don’t want to end up stranded if the train back to Bordeaux never arrives.
 Strikes are pretty common in France (no way ?!).
 They will never be unexpected but announced weeks before.